KartikDevSharma/DSA_Practice/README.md

 For each problem, I have included the problem statement along with the corresponding problem link.
 Additionally, I have provided detailed explanations of the approaches and solutions used, showcasing both Java and Python implementations.

-Since it had been a while since I worked with Java, I encountered some silly syntax mistakes along the way.
-To help others who might face similar challenges, I have clearly highlighted the differences in syntax between the Java and Python codes used in the problems.

 ## Motivation